-Our Baltimore Fibromyalgia Disability Lawyer Will Pursue Your Compensation Options
+Our Washington DC and Baltimore Fibromyalgia Disability Lawyer Will Pursue Your Compensation Options

 Fibromyalgia is a common condition, albeit one that is often misunderstood and misdiagnosed.
 Its primary symptoms are widespread pain throughout the body, fatigue, and mood abnormalities.
 While these symptoms vary in intensity from sufferer to sufferer (and even from day to day), severe fibromyalgia symptoms can take a significant toll on the sufferer’s ability to engage in the activities of daily living, not to mention their ability to work.
 Fibromyalgia sufferers also face an uphill battle when applying for Social Security disability benefits, as there is no specific listing for fibromyalgia in the Social Security Administration (SSA) Blue Book.
 Fibromyalgia may nonetheless qualify the sufferer for benefits, but such claims call for the assistance of a Baltimore fibromyalgia disability lawyer.